 Minimizes Urinary Tract Infections

-This indicates the percent of patients that sustained a urinary tract infection.
-These infections could be associated with inadequate hygiene.
+This tells you the percent of residents that suffered from a urinary tract infection.
+These infections could be associated with insufficient hygiene.

 Appropriately Uses Anti-Psychotic Medication

 In Anderson Nursing Center, 14.81% of Patients use Anti-Psychotic Medication

 This is the percent of patients who were prescribed antipsychotic drugs.
 Antipsychotic drugs are given to residents for many medical conditions, including Alzheimer's or other dementias.
 Unfortunately, in limited cases, increased usage of these drugs may suggest that a nursing home is using these medications to subdue residents.

 In Anderson Nursing Center, 31.25% of Patients use Anti-Anxiety Medication

 This datapoint gauges the percent of long-term stay residents receiving antianxiety drugs.

 This is the percentage of residents who are demonstrating symptoms of depression.
 High levels of depression could indicate a lower level of care.